Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Numerical experiments

-Consider a binary classification problem, with given data $\{(a_i, b_i)\}_{i=1}^n$ where $a_i \in \reals^d$ are the feature vectors and $b_i \in \{0, 1\}$ are boolean classes.
-The goal is to learn a feature vector $x \in \reals^d$ from training data that linearly models the log-odds of a feature belonging to one of the classes.
-For this experiment, we add an $\ell_2$ regularizer with parameter $\lambda > 0$.
-The associated objective function becomes
+Consider a binary classification problem with data~$\{(a_i, b_i)\}_{i=1}^m$, where~$a_i \in \reals^d$ are feature vectors and~$b_i \in \{0, 1\}$ are labels.
+The goal is to learn a vector~$x \in \reals^d$ that linearly models the log-odds of a feature vector belonging to the positive class.
+The associated objective is